 - Hope is the thing with feathers (Emily Dickinson) is based on a setting for voice and piano of the Emily Dickinson text that I composed several years ago.
 It is in a three-part form: the outer two present a lyrical melody, while the middle section contains a flowing piano accompaniment to the violin playing a melody in octaves.

-- Jabberwocky (Lewis Carroll) is perhaps the best known of the poems that I have selected.
+- A Flea and A Fly in A Flue (Ogden Nash) is perhaps the best known of the poems that I have selected.
 Its quirkiness seemed to inspire a set of variations that take the listener on a fun journey, never taking itself too seriously.

-- And death shall have no dominion (Dylan Thomas) is the most somber movement of the six poems.
+- Ashes of Life (Edna St. Vincent Millay) is the most somber movement of the six poems.
 It is a slow dark movement which remains loud almost to the very last measure.

 - Jazzonia (Langston Hughes) is a rhythmic movement which takes the blues as its jumping off point.
 The blues is interrupted by a contrapuntal section, and then returns with a restatement of the opening rhythmic figures.